This recipe combines two favorite breakfast foods - sweet potatoes and hash browns - to make a new breakfast staple: Crispy Sweet Potato Hash Browns!

 If you want to get the same shreds as I have in the picture, take a look at the size of the holes in my food processor grater disc.
 Use one that is similar or the same.

 For the onions and garlic, you'll need to dice and mince, then sauté separately.

 It's definitely worth the extra step to sauté your onions and garlic to activate and draw out their flavors.
 This doesn't happen as effectively if you just mix it in with everything else and cooking it all together.

-Once the ingredients are prepped, it's just a matter of mixing it all together and cooking the sweet potato hash browns
+Once the ingredients are prepped, it's just a matter of mixing it all together and cooking the hash browns

-I use a few spices that add a tiny kick to this sweet potato hash browns recipe such as paprika, cayenne, and coarse ground pepper.
+I use a few spices that add a tiny kick to this hash browns recipe such as paprika, cayenne, salt and pepper.
 I find it helps bring out the sweetness from the sweet potatoes and offer a subtle layer of flavor as well.

 Tips for crispy sweet potato hash browns

 The most important tip: The drier the sweet potatoes, the crispier your hash browns will turn out.

 Don't rush the steps on letting your sweet potatoes dry out.
 After rinsing off the sweet potato starch, set aside ten minutes for them to dry off a bit.
 And before cooking, use a kitchen towel to dab out or squeeze out excess water.